Skip to content

 RequestsPerSec

-RequestsPerSec measures requests per second.
-Monitoring this metric provides real-time insight into producer and consumer request rates to ensure efficient Kafka communication.
+RequestsPerSec measures the number of requests per second.
+By monitoring this metric, you can keep real-time tabs on the request rates of producers and consumers to ensure efficient Kafka communication.
 If this metric remains consistently high, consider increasing the number of producers or consumers to improve throughput and reduce unnecessary network overhead.

 Measurement kafka_topics